 Deputy Crown Prince Mohammed bin Salman has stated in an interview with Bloomberg that government is seriously considering launching the Saudi Green Card system for Expatriates which will be similar to the US Green Card System.
 He further added that this new Saudi Green Card system will replace the current “Kafala System, Sponsorship System”.
 Expatriates living in Saudi Arabia will be required to pay Zakat and Value Added Tax to the government apart from insurance premiums.
 They will be allowed to own business and residential properties as well.

 Expatriates in Saudi Arabia welcomed the plan.
 The Saudi Green Card System will is expected to generate $10 billion a year i.e. SR 37.5 billion for Saudi Economy.
+According to Al-Hayat newspaper, the Green Card system will cost an expatriates SR 14,200 per annum.
+We are still not sure if it will be the cost for the full family or just for the head of the family.
+But we believe that this fee will be taken in replacement of Iqama fee which will be around SR 10,200 by July 2020.
 Someone stated that the expatriates living in Saudi Arabia from a long time will be benefited from this Saudi Green Card System.
 For some expatriates who have lived in Saudi Arabia almost their full life, it is a dream which will come true soon.
 My uncle, who has been living in Saudi Arabia from last 40 years, considers Saudi Arabia his first home.
 He does not want to go back to his home country as his loyalty, love and affection relates to this land.
 Really, credit needs to be given to the King Salman and young leadership of Saudi Arabia Deputy Crown Prince Mohammed bin Salman.

 While talking about the recent fall down of oil prices, Deputy Crown Prince Mohammed bin Salman told media how Saudi Arabia is reducing its reliance from oil related products.
 “We did a quick fix in 2015 which increased our non-oil revenue by 35 per cent,” he said.
 “This year, we are trying to target over $25 billion.
 I believe we will succeed in achieving more than $10 billion in non-oil revenue in 2016.”
 He further added that the Saudi Green Card System for Expats will be a further source of revenue for the Kingdom.